Bolton School: Modern history

-Extracurricular activities
+Extra-curricular activities

 The school has over 100 clubs and activities for pupils to take part in at lunchtimes and after school, in addition to orchestras, choirs and sports teams.
 The Boys' Division has a strong sporting heritage, with in-school trophies for football, cricket and gymnastics dating back 100 years.
 The school also takes part in regional and national schools' competitions and has a good reputation at these levels.

 Pupils are given the opportunity to complete their Bronze, Silver and Gold Duke of Edinburgh's Award.
 In Year 11, pupils are encouraged to take part in National Citizen Service, which feeds into the Sixth Form Community Action scheme.
 Both schemes encourage pupils to give their time to their local communities.

 Outdoor pursuits

 The school maintains an outdoor pursuits department and operates Patterdale Hall, a residential outdoor pursuits centre on the shores of Lake Ullswater in the Lake District.
 Pupils gain experience of the world of business and commerce through the 'Business Awareness' course held at Patterdale Hall.

 The Boys' Division Senior School and Boys' Junior School offer annual residential outdoor pursuits trips to Patterdale Hall to all age groups, from Year 4 to Year 13.
 The Girls' Division Senior School and Girls' Junior School also offer these trips to selected year groups from Year 5 and up.
 The team at Patterdale Hall, alongside outdoor education staff based in Bolton, assists girls and boys in achieving the expedition part of their Duke of Edinburgh's Award.

 Between 1999 and 2007, Boys' Division pupils constructed a concrete yacht during Technology lessons and lunchtimes as a millennium project ("The Third Millennium Ketch").
 It was launched in May 2007.
-Named "Tenacity of Bolton", the ketch allows Year 8 and 9 pupils the chance for sailing voyages in the Irish Sea.
-In September 2014, the "Tenacity of Bolton" was gifted to the Tall Ships Youth Trust to be operated by the Trust, with Bolton School pupils continuing to make use to the ketch.
+Named "Tenacity of Bolton", the ketch allowed Year 8 and 9 pupils the chance for sailing voyages in the Irish Sea.
+In September 2014, "Tenacity of Bolton" was gifted to the Tall Ships Youth Trust to be operated by the Trust, with Bolton School pupils continuing to make use of the ketch.